crecca-krutt/eno-mode/README.md

 need to include it in path.

-There are situations where two or more categories share a name, but have different names.
+There are situations where two or more categories share a name, but have different paths.
 For example category `project` might useful as a subcategory of `web`, but also as a subcategory of `computing`.
 Eno allows it by requiring paths that uniquely identify such categories.
 And so a project for a client of a website "comic-books.org" would have a note